cobusbernard/cobusbernard.github.io/_posts/2015-03-06-ScaleConf-Day-3.md

 : * Start with your customer, then work backwards.
 * Hire full stack developers
 * Adopt a "you build it, you run it" - if you get woken up by pages, you will be more motivated to fix the issue.
-* Two pizza team rules.
+* Two pizza team rules - *if you can't feed the team with 2 pizzas, it is too big*.
 Smaller, focussed team is more efficient / successful.
 * Hire for attitude, teach skills.

 Automate everything